ManApart/quest-command/notes.md

 ### Locations

-- Place the hatchet/tinderbox/apple in the scenes

-#### Other
-- Boss that you fight by climbing, hitting, getting thrown off, taking fall damage, repeating
-- Attack direction should use previous target

 #### Persistence
 - Tree continues burning even after leaving it and coming back (Persistence within session)
   - When the location is saved it should store the 'last tic timer' and then compare to the current timer to know number of tics passed
 - Persistence should happen across sessions.